arvigeus/AZ-204/Questions/Content Delivery Network.md

 # Azure CDN

-Question: Each Azure subscription has default limits on resources needed for an Azure Content Delivery Network.
-Which of the following resources has subscription limitations that may impact your solution?
+Question: Each Azure subscription has default limits on resources needed for an Azure Content Delivery Network (CDN).
+Which of the following resources has subscription limitations you need to consider for your solution?

 - [ ] Resource group
 - [x] CDN profiles